xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 Information related to the new version should not be included here, but in the version specific file (below).

-- update version in README-RELEASE.md
-- update version in README-BUILD.md

 ### Update the `CHANGELOG.md` file

 - open the `CHANGELOG.md` file